astriaorg/astria/specs/sequencer-app.md

 ### IBC User Actions

-Actions which deal with transfering funds between the sequencer and a separate chain.
+Actions which deal with the IBC protocol.

 * `IbcRelay`: transmits data packets between the sequencer chain and another chain using the [IBC](https://www.ibcprotocol.dev/) protocol.
 It has one field: